levonk/data-integration/doc/customerfacing.md

   * Introduction
+    * 3 days a week
     * I'm here to support you folks
     * What are the major challenges?
+      * Major blockers
-    * What are the major challenges?
+    * What can I help with
     * Context
       * Team & Roles
+      * Best way to send introduction email
   * Process
     * Enter bugs
     * Work Defined